Thank you for your interest in BaseCamp. Due to COVID-19, BaseCamp experiences will not be offered this summer.

 Please note: This course (RECL 0N06) is non-credit bearing and does not count toward completing your degree at Brock.

-- Provide incoming students with a fun way to meet new people, make friends and develop a sense of community.
+- Provide students with a fun way to meet new people, make friends and develop a sense of community.

 - Provide participants the opportunity to talk about student life issues such as drug and alcohol use, living away from home, diversity and positive interpersonal relationships.